|

 On The Internet:

 This group of readings examines exchange when distance and political borders exist.
-When there is distance, there are transport or traveling costs, and buyers have to expend time and effort to go to a seller.
+Distance gives rise to transport or traveling cost—buyers must expend time and effort to purchase from a seller.
 This cost affects behavior and economic efficiency.
 Two attempts to explain the effects of transport costs are Hotelling's model and the model of monopolistic competition.
-Although national borders are irrelevant for economic efficiency, they are very relevant for political incentives, so economists have often been critics of government trade policies.
-A key argument that ties these very different topics together is that decreasing the costs of making transactions, whether it be by reducing transportation costs or lowering man-made barriers to trade such as tariffs, increases consumer choice and thus economic efficiency.

 After you complete this unit, you should be able to: